Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 Overview

-• Establishes the logistics foundation for methanol fuel adoption across regional and international shipping lanes.
+• Provides the logistics foundation for methanol fuel adoption across regional and international shipping lanes.

-• Accelerates port-linked industrial development with safer, lower-emission fuel handling systems.
+• Enables port-linked industrial development with safer, lower-emission fuel handling systems.

-• Creates bankable infrastructure pathways for investors and strategic partners seeking long-term energy transition exposure.
+• Designed to create credible, long-term infrastructure pathways for investors and strategic partners seeking durable energy-transition exposure.

-GXCOR’s mandate is to align regional logistics capability with global fuel transition.
-Vizhinjam’s deep-water advantage, combined with methanol’s scalability, enables a credible, investable corridor for green maritime growth.
+GXCOR's mandate is to align regional logistics capability with global fuel transition priorities.
+Vizhinjam's deep-water advantage, combined with methanol's scalability, supports a credible, investable corridor for green maritime growth.

 Strategic Focus